nithinivi/pro-slang/README.md

 Pro-Slang is a prolog interpreter written in java.
 It is a port of prolog interpreter written by L. Allison of Monash University.
 Full article about the same is available at https://users.monash.edu/~lloyd/tildeLogic/Prolog.toy/

-:bug: not completed , bugs are been sorted out

 ## BNF
 ```